robotframework/robotframework/doc/userguide/src/Appendices/EvaluatingExpressions.rst

 complex expressions are evaluated often and there are strict time constrains.
 Moving such logic to test libraries is typically a good idea anyway.

+.. note:: Due to technical reasons, these special variables are available during
+          evaluation as local variables.
+That makes them unavailable in non-local scopes such as in the expression part of list comprehensions and inside lambdas.